Posted June 27th, 2019 by & filed under Art Therapy at SWC, People of SWC, Wild Heart Gallery, Creativity & More, Top News, SWC Blog.

 Voices in America chose Southwestern College/New Earth Institute as a unique, unsung, yet storied institution, to feature in television slots between full PBS broadcast shows.…

-Posted March 7th, 2016 by & filed under Tips/Advice on choosing a graduate program, Student & Alumni Stories, SWC Blog, Where Do Southwestern College Grads Work?.
+Posted March 7th, 2016 by & filed under Student & Alumni Stories, Where do SWC Grads Work, People of SWC, Consciousness & Mindfulness.

 How Quitting School Was the Best Thing that Ever Happened to Me

-At the young age of twenty-three, I was bright-eyed, bushy tailed, and sure I wanted to be a therapist.
+At the young age of 23, I was bright-eyed, bushy-tailed, and sure I wanted to be a therapist.
 I had just graduated college and knew that furthering my studies was the next step in my career.
-I…
+I had fallen in…

-Posted December 5th, 2015 by & filed under Where Do Southwestern College Grads Work?, Art Therapy/Counseling at SWC, Alumni News and Updates.
+Posted December 5th, 2015 by & filed under Where do SWC Grads Work.

 Lisa Ramirez, M.A., LCDC